bbinet/docker-reprepro/README.md

 imported gpg keys.

-If the `debian/` directory doesn't already exist in the `/data/` volume, docker-reprepro will generate a reprepro repository with some default configuration.
-If you want to customize the reprepro configuration, feel free to provide your own debian reprepro setup in `/data/debian/`.
+If the `debian/` directory doesn't already exist in the `/data/` volume, docker-reprepro will setup a reprepro repository based on configuration available through environment variables (see `docker run` example below).

+If you want to further customize the reprepro configuration, feel free to provide your own debian reprepro setup in `/data/debian/`.

 Then, when starting your reprepro container, you will want to bind ports `22` from the reprepro container to a host external port, so that it is accessible